EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Details of Real-World and Simulated Experiments

-We conducted experiments on the following three real robot tasks, covering real-to-real and sim-to-real.
+\textbf{Real-world experiments.} We conducted experiments on the following three real-world robot tasks, covering real-to-real and sim-to-real.

-For the real-to-real setting, we use the \texttt{Fold Cloth} task.
-This is a long-horizon, multi-stage task that involves manipulating a deformable object.
-The task has two main phases: folding and pushing.
-Initially, a piece of cloth is placed flat on a table.
-Two robot arms must cooperate to fold the cloth.
-After folding, the right arm pushes the cloth to a target location on the table.
+\texttt{Fold Cloth} (Real-to-Real): This is a long-horizon, multi-stage task that involves manipulating a deformable object.
+In the first phase, the arms cooperatively fold the cloth.
+In the second phase, the left arm pushes the folded cloth to a designated target location on the table.

-For the sim-to-real setting, we evaluate on two simulated tasks: \texttt{Clean Desk} and \texttt{Throw Bottle}.
-In \texttt{Clean Desk}, there is a box and two bowls on a table.
-The two robot arms must work together to place the bowls into the box.
-In \texttt{Throw Bottle}, three bottles are placed on the table, and the arms must pick and throw them one by one into a trash bin beside the table.

-We collect 50 real-world demonstration data for \texttt{Fold Cloth} and 20 for each of the other two tasks.
-For \texttt{Fold Cloth}, we apply video transfer method to the real-world demonstration videos, generating 50 corresponding generated data.
-To evaluate sim-to-real transfer, we additionally collect 20 demonstration trajectories for \texttt{Clean Desk} and \texttt{Throw Bottle} in the NVIDIA Isaac Sim environment, which are then transferred to match the target real-world domain, yielding 20 photorealistic generated data per task.